-You must contact us within 60 days of receiving your assessment.
-If you do not notify us in this time, penalty tax may apply.
+You must contact us within 60 days of receiving your assessment, or else penalty tax may apply.

-Your assessment is calculated on the total taxable value of your land holdings as at midnight on 31 December of the preceding year (for example, in 2017 it would be what you owned as at midnight on 31 December 2016).
+Your land tax assessment is based on the total taxable value of your land holdings as at midnight on 31 December of the preceding year (for example, in 2017 it would be what you owned as at midnight on 31 December 2016).
 The taxable value of each property/land you own is usually the site value found on your council rates notice.

-Land tax is calculated by selecting the appropriate land tax rate and applying this to the total taxable value of your land holdings (excluding exempt land such as your home).
+Land tax is calculated by selecting the appropriate land tax rate and applying it to the total taxable value of your land holdings, excluding exempt land such as your home.

 Our calculator will help you estimate your land tax liability, if you own property either by yourself or jointly with others.

-Note: if you want to object to the valuation in your council rates notice, you need to contact your council directly to do this.
+If you want to object to the valuation in your council rates notice, you need to contact your council directly.

-However, if you have already lodged an objection to the valuation with your municipality or the SRO within the past 12 months, you cannot lodge a further objection to that valuation.
+If you have already lodged an objection to the valuation with your council or the SRO within the past 12 months, you cannot lodge another objection to that valuation.

 If you have an issue with your assessment which cannot be resolved through an amendment and you think you have been incorrectly assessed, you can formally dispute the matter by lodging an objection.

-This is a more formal process than requesting an amendment.
-To dispute your assessment, you must complete and lodge an objection and provide detailed reasons to support your view.
+A more formal process than requesting an amendment, you must complete and lodge an objection and provide detailed reasons to support your view.

 We must receive your objection within 60 days of the date you received your land tax assessment.

-Even if you have lodged an objection you must still pay your land tax in full by the due date, or you may also be charged with interest.
+Even if you have lodged an objection you must still pay your land tax in full by the due date or you may be charged interest.
 If your objection is successful, any amount overpaid will be refunded with interest.

-We will advise you of the outcome of your objection in writing.
+We will advise you in writing of the outcome of your objection.